Qumulo/docs/shift-to-s3.md

 If you repeatedly copy to the same Qumulo directory, you can speed up the upload process (and skip already uploaded files) by using the same relationship.

-A new relationship for subsequent uploads doesn’t share any tracking information with previous relationships associated with a directory and might recopy data that is already uploaded.
+A new relationship for subsequent uploads doesn't share any tracking information with previous relationships associated with a directory and might recopy data that is already uploaded.

 ## Using the Qumulo Web UI to Copy Files and Manage Relationships